Immersive-Plugins-Team/CalloutInterfaceHelper/README.md

 ## Support

-Please join my [discord server](https://discord.gg/AuJCUag) and open a ticket for CalloutInterface and mention that you are a callout pack developer.
+Please join my [discord server](https://discord.gg/AuJCUag), open a ticket for CalloutInterface, and mention that you are a callout pack developer.
 I will add you to the CalloutInterfaceAPI channel.

 ## Special Thanks

-Thanks to [Dylann24](https://github.com/Dylann24) and [Charlie686](https://github.com/Charlie-686) for being an early adopters and helping me test!
+Thanks to [Dylann24](https://github.com/Dylann24) and [Charlie686](https://github.com/Charlie-686) for being early adopters and helping me test!